tibc_logo_white

 First Nations

 The Northeastern economy is based on natural resources, particularly natural gas production and coal mining.
 Other important industries include logging, wood products manufacturing and agriculture.
+Emerging opportunities in clean energy, critical minerals, carbon management and value‑added processing are expanding the regional investment pipeline.

 Development corporations— owned collectively by aligned First Nations or by individual First Nations— are the primary vehicles by which First Nations pursue and advocate for sustainable economic development in the region.
+These entities are active partners in major projects, joint ventures, procurement, workforce development and long‑term infrastructure planning, creating structured pathways for investors to engage in responsible, partnership‑based development.

 Learn more about First Nations in BC